javarb/notes/sessions/2019/february/Session_27.md

 We were planing the tasks, we defined some [issues][6] in the wallet [main project][8].
 A new [project was created for the first issue][7] and inside it are the tasks to do in order to complete that issue.
 For other issues the same will be done.

-Also, is important to remember that we are in the first interaction of requeriments, to this approach will be repeated for each group of requirments selected.
+Also, is important to remember that we are in the first milestone of the product and this approach will be repeated for each project we take on.

 ### Homework